bitcoincashorg/bitcoincash.org/spec/JSON-RPC.md

 #### Arguments

-1. "hexdata"        (string, required) the hex-encoded block data to submit
+1. "hexdata"        (`String`, required): the hex-encoded block data to submit
-2. "parameters"     (string, optional) object of optional parameters {
+2. "parameters"     (`String`, optional) object of optional parameters {
-      "workid" : "id"    (string, optional) if the server provided a workid, it MUST be included with submissions }
+      "workid" : "id"    (`String`, optional) if the server provided a workid, it MUST be included with submissions }

 #### Result